pnp/pnp.github.io/content/hiatus/weekly-tuesday-call-on-break.md

 layout: summer-vacation
 ---

-Our weekly Tuesday call (8AM PT) are on a break during July and August 2024.
+Our weekly Tuesday calls (8AM PT) are on a break during July and August 2024.
 We'll be back on 3rd of September at 8 AM using the same existing [recurrent invite](https://aka.ms/community/ms-speakers-call-invite).

 **Other community calls will continue normally without breaks during this time**.

 You can see and download recurrent invites to all calls from https://aka.ms/community/calls